 Other changes include additional explanatory language to reiterate that the question is asked only as it relates to security clearance context, and to make it clear that the government sees it as a positive when a person seeks counseling and treatment when necessary.

-“The goal is to create clear language that doesn’t discourage an applicant from self-reporting incidents related to mental and emotional health,” says Catie Young, an attorney who specializes in security clearance law.
+“The goal is to create a clear language that doesn’t discourage an applicant from self-reporting incidents related to mental and emotional health,” says Catie Young, an attorney who specializes in security clearance law.

 This excerpt from Question 21E is a great example of the improved wording, Young says: